A tunable mixed feedback oscillator: CONCLUSIONS

 \section{CONCLUSIONS}

 We use dominance analysis to achieve controlled robust oscillations in closed loop, by combining positive and negative feedback.
 The design is inspired by insightful observations from biology, neuroscience, and electronics, which identify in the mixed feedback a fundamental source of robust and tunable oscillations.
 We provide a system-theoretic analysis of the mixed feedback amplifier, within the simplified setting of Lure system modeling.
 Our analysis is based on dominance theory and shows how to tune feedback gain and feedback balance to control the closed-loop behavior.
 We later extend the analysis to larger systems.
 We study large parallels of positive and negative feedback, mimicking the structure of conductance-based models in neuroscience.
 We also tackle passive interconnections to control oscillations of interconnected loads.
 We finally discuss briefly the robustness of the mixed amplifier, a topic that will be developed in details in other publications.
 In fact, many directions are left to explore, starting from the problem of shaping the oscillation regime through feedback and the problem of feedback design for robustness.
+The problem of shaping the oscillation frequency of the mixed feedback amplifier is studied in the follow up paper \cite{che2021shaping}.